Estimated reading time: 26 minutes

 The last thing you want when traveling with kids is to be rushing to the terminal because you’re late.
 It’s a worst-case scenario, especially with kids.
 We have almost missed flights before having kids, rushing through the airport with one of our bags unzipped, and dropping items along the way.
 It’s definitely not an experience we want to have with kids.

-With kids, you must also consider bathroom breaks, especially when potty training.
 Last year, while we were actively potty training, our oldest cried after waiting in the security line for half an hour when she had to go.
 We had to rush to find a bathroom to avoid an even bigger issue.
 Always factor in extra bathroom breaks, or account for the time spent searching for a restroom (we can never seem to find one when we need it!).

 The bottom line is that anything can go wrong, and in our experience, something does go wrong every time.
 So be prepared and give yourself plenty of extra time.